Beans for Babies – Benefits, Precautions and Recipes

 4. Black Beans

-Black beans can make for nutritious meals for babies as they possess exceptional amounts of protein, fibre and other key minerals and vitamins like calcium, iron, phosphorus, magnesium which can benefit a baby’s health.
+Black beans can make for nutritious meals for babies as they possess exceptional amounts of protein, fibre and other key minerals and vitamins like calcium, iron, phosphorus, and magnesium, which can benefit a baby’s health.

 Best Way to Prepare and Cook Beans

-Mothers often ask how to cook beans for baby.
+If you are wondering how to prepare beans for your baby, then you are at the right place.
+Most mothers often ask how to cook beans for babies.
 So here are a few wonderful ways to prepare beans for your baby:

 - Puree and blend some boiled black beans with pressure-cooked sweet potato.
-Add a drop of melted ghee and feed your baby this healthy beans puree.
+Add a drop of melted ghee and feed your baby this healthy bean puree.

 - Mashed-up pinto beans can be added to your baby’s stew.